Tag Archives: Sterling K. Brown

 Frozen 2 (2019), Walt Disney Pictures

 As a non-enthusiast when it comes to musical films, the main reason I wanted to see Frozen 2 had zero to do with the music.
 I was curious because of the animation style – especially when it comes to Elsa and her beautiful outfits.
-It turns out that both her style and the way she’s animated are favourite things overall about Frozen 2.
+It turns out that both her style and the way she’s animated are two of my favourite things about Frozen 2.

 Frozen 2 (2019), Walt Disney Pictures